Anyone who has ever watched a cop show on television is well aware of the Miranda Warning. It starts with, "You have the right to remain silent..."

 WHEN YOU ARE A SUSPECT, THE POLICE ARE NOT YOUR FRIENDS!

-Bottom line: don't make statements to police unless you have spoken to a South Florida criminal defense attorney first.
+Bottom line: don't make statements to police unless you have spoken to a Miami-Dade County criminal defense attorney first.

 The Law Offices of Eric M. Matheny, P.A. is a criminal defense law firm that serves the Miami-Dade and Broward areas.
 Call today to speak with Attorney Eric Matheny regarding your case.